Reviewed by Dr. Linda Simon MVB MRCVS.

 - 1/2 teaspoon Berte’s Digestion Blend

-Make sure the zucchini and chicken are chopped fairly fine.
+This beef recipe is a tasty and wholesome option between all the boring white meat chicken!
+Make sure the zucchini and beef are chopped fairly fine.
 Mix all of the ingredients, and serve one cup per twenty pounds of weight.

 - One cup of plain boiled chicken breast

-- One cup of plain cooked white rice
+- One cup of plain cooked brown rice

 - 1/2 cup plain fat-free cottage cheese